-Institutional Investors usually have their own teams looking at each aspect of the markets that they trade-in.
-They enjoy fewer regulatory protection because they have enough knowledge to understand the risk of the markets and act accordingly.
-A commonly used term, Elephant, refers to an Institutional Investor that has the ability to influence the market by itself because of the large quantities that it trades.
+Institutional Investors usually have their own teams looking at each aspect of the markets that they trade in.
+They enjoy less regulatory protection because they have enough knowledge to understand the risk of the markets.
+The term, Elephant, refers to an Institutional Investor that has the ability to influence the market by itself because of the large quantities that it trades.

 Type #1 – Hedge Funds